mechtron/mechtron.github.io/consulting.md

 ### 🤝 Vendor contract negotiation

 Secure the best terms and pricing for your technology partnerships.
-I leverage my industry expertise to negotiate favorable contracts that align with your business goals and budget.
+I leverage deep industry expertise to negotiate contracts that align with your goals and budget.
+From new vendor agreements to renewals and early-renewals, I help you unlock higher discounts, strategic project credits, and favorable terms that reduce risk and maximize business value.

 I've negotiated over $150m worth of contracts for the following vendors: